briankoser/sfc-listeners-guide/episodes/0032-lost-part-1.md

 # Main Topic
 <div class="quote">
-  <span class="quote-context tag is-size-6">After the pilot, Matt thought the monster on the island was a dinosaur, which did not interest him.</span>
+  <span class="quote-context is-size-6">After the pilot, Matt thought the monster on the island was a dinosaur, which did not interest him.</span>
   <q class="ben">Little did you know that it was a man who got flushed down into a golden toilet in the middle of the jungle.</q>
 </div>